Frequently Asked Questions

 12. I am traveling to another state.
 Can I use my California medical marijuana card or recommendation there?

-Arizona, Montana and Michigan have reciprocity in their medical marijuana laws.
+Arizona and Montana have reciprocity in their medical marijuana laws.
 Maine allows out-of-state patients to exercise their rights for 30 days.
 Rhode Island respects out-of-state recommendations for any "debilitating medical condition."
+Michigan accepts medical cards from states that also have reciprocity (California's doesn't).
 Vermont allows recommendations from neighboring states for Vermont residents only.

 The Oregon law does not include a reciprocity provision.
 However, the Oregon Court of Appeals has ruled (and the Oregon Medical Marijuana Program has confirmed) that patients from out of state are permitted to register with the Oregon Medical Marijuana Program to obtain a registry identification card, the same as an Oregon resident, which will protect them from arrest or prosecution while in Oregon.
 These out of state patients are required to obtain a recommendation for the medical use of marijuana from an Oregon licensed physician.
 State v.
 Berringer, 229 P3d 615 (2010).